s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui3/Exercise.md

 Note:

-LeftRightBorder and CenterLeftBorder are the same polynomials.
+LeftRightBorder and CenterLeftBorder are the same polynomials for now.
-CenterRightBorder and RightLeftBorder are the same polynomials.
+CenterRightBorder and RightLeftBorder are the same polynomials for now.

 ## Exercise